Enterprize (1803 ship): 1st voyage transporting enslaved people (1803–1804)

-2nd slave voyage (1804–1805)
+2nd voyage transporting enslaved people (1804–1805)

 Captain Lawson sailed from Liverpool on 5 July 1804.
 Enterprize gathered her slaves at Bonny and landed 387 at Kingston, Jamaica, on 19 December.

 Lloyd's List reported on 25 January 1805 that Enterprize, Lawson, master, had passed Barbados on her way to Jamaica.
 She had had a "severe Engagement" with a privateer.

 Enterprize sailed from Kingston on 22 April 1805, and arrived back at Liverpool on 5 July 1805.
 She had left Liverpool with 49 crew members and she suffered 11 crew deaths on the voyage.

-3rd slave voyage (1805–1806)
+3rd voyage transporting enslaved people (1805–1806)

 Captain Lawson sailed from Liverpool on 18 September 1805.
 Enterprize gathered her slaves and landed 368 at Montego Bay, Jamaica, on 29 January 1806.
 She sailed from Kingston on 29 March, and arrived back at Liverpool on 14 June.
 She had left Liverpool with 52 crew members and she suffered eight crew deaths on the voyage.

-4th slave voyage (1806–1807)
+4th voyage transporting enslaved people (1806–1807)

 Captain Lawson sailed from Liverpool on 27 September 1806.
 Enterprize gathered her slaves at Bonny and arrived at Montego Bay, Jamaica, on 29 January 1806.
 She landed 231 there, 31 elsewhere.
 She sailed from Kingston on 26 June, and arrived back at Liverpool on 13 August.
 She had left Liverpool with 57 crew members and she suffered 16 crew deaths on the voyage.